 The search engine listing review tab is simply made to customize your product’s information in the search results.
 You will need to come up with a title, that’s usually your product’s title, a description, and if you want, you can even customize your product’s link.

 DO NOT customise your product URL if your product is ranking in the search engines.
 This will damage your SEO rankings for that product.
-Even 301 redirects aren’t good practice and can still damage results, but you can do them if necessary, and you really need to change the URL.
+You can redirect from the old to the new URL, but from all my tests, even 301 redirecting isn’t great and usually makes a bump in rankings, but you can do them if necessary, and if you really need to change the URL.

 After everything is done, simply click on the ‘Save’ button.
 Your product will start showing in your online store, and you’re ready to make a sale.
 Without proper guidance, it can be hard to add products to Shopify, but I’m sure this guide will help you get your store started!